AmazingMonster/conceptrodon/docs/contents/metafunctions/roadrivore/flip.doc.md

 ## Implementation

-Although there are many cases to consider, each case is pretty straightforward.
-We will implement the case where the function flips the operation and its member `Mold`.
+Although there are many cases to consider, the implementation for each case is straightforward.
+We will implement the one where the function flips the operation and its member `Mold`.

 ```C++
 template<template<template<typename...> class...> class Operation>